Racism, Social Justice, and Nurses

 Nurses already at higher suicide risk.

 The added stress of the pandemic is particularly problematic because of evidence that emerged before the pandemic that nurses were at higher risk of suicide than the general public.
-If leaders at health care organizations have not already started proactively […]
+If leaders at health care organizations have not already started proactively screening […]

 Go to Top